 To a lot of people, baking is scary.
 Baking (usually) requires precise measurements using cups (different ones for liquid and dry ingredients) or worse, scales, and leveling off instead of scooping.
-Unless you’re me and you make a pie without measuring a single thing.
+Unless you’re me and you make a Nectarine Pie with Lemon Streusel without measuring a single thing.

 You read that right.
 For a recent get-together, I made a pie.
 (We have now dubbed ourselves The Order of Pi, so I should say it was a hit.)
 Since it was 80 degrees, I shunned the autumnal pumpkin or apple and went with the Golden Child (IMO) of late-summer stone fruit: nectarine.
 I love nectarines.
 I love that they have the similar juicy, sweet flavor of peaches without the thick, fuzzy skin.
 There’s nothing wrong with a peach, but in pies and cocktails, I love its clean-cut cousin.